BlueByteSystemsInc/PDMShell/src/DELETE.md

 - `recursive`:
 (Optional) Deletes all files and subdirectories within the specified directory.
 This parameter is only applicable when deleting directories.

+- `list`:
+(Optional) Lists all the deleted files.
+Specifying `recursive` with this parameter will do a drill down search and fetch all deleted files.

+- `csv`: Exports a list of deleted files to a csv.
+This only works if `list is specified`.

+>[!NOTE]
+> Use the exported csv from -csv with the [recover](RECOVER.html) command.

 ## EXAMPLES:
 Delete files matching a search query: